Jacobkyule/README/README.md

 - 👀 I’m interested in software Development
 - 🌱 I’m currently learning front-end engineering
 - 💞️ I’m looking to collaborate on building personal portfolio page
-- 📫 How to reach me
+- 📫 How to reach me;
+- jacobkyule@outlook.com

 <!---
 Jacobkyule/Jacobkyule is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.